mlr-org/mlr3torch/README.md

 )
 ```

-This learner can for example be used for resampling or benchmarking.
+This learner can for be resampled, benchmarked or tuned as any other
+learner.

 ``` r
 resample(